How to Become a Certified Dog Trainer

 - Invest in a rewarding career with animals

 - Become an ABC Certified Dog Trainer (ABCDT)

-Comprehensive Dog Training School
+Comprehensive Certified Dog Training School

 The curriculum for the Dog Obedience Instructor Training Program is broken down into 11 stages that cover topics ranging from basic study of canines to business building tips.
 Each stage equips you with the knowledge and dog training skills necessary to advance to the externship portion of the dog training program.
 In stage 10, you can apply everything you’ve learned throughout your dog training course in a real-life setting.

-Approved by Industry Leaders
+Approved by Dog Training Leaders

 Our Dog Trainer Program is approved for continuing education units (CEUs) by the Certification Council for Professional Dog Trainers (CCPDT), International Association of Animal Behavior Consultants (IAABC) and the National Association of Dog Obedience Instructors (NADOI).